-Though there have been many studies regarding the diagenesis of n-alkanes and other biomarkers in sediments (e.g., Cranwell, 1981), only a few have focused on the potential degradation or transformation of these molecules in soil (Jansen and Wiesenberg, 2017).
+Though there have been many studies regarding the diagenesis of n-alkanes and other biomarkers in sediments (e.g., Cranwell, 1981; Meyers and Ishiwatari, 1993; Bourbonniere and Meyers, 1996; Zhang et al., 2006), only a few have focused on the potential degradation or transformation of these molecules in soil (e.g., Bull et al., 2000; Wiesenberg et al., 2004; Otto and Simpson, 2005).
 This review aims to consolidate the available information on the fate of n-alkanes in soil and how their distribution patterns may be altered from fresh plant material to litter to soil.
-Clearer knowledge of degradation and transformation will lead to a better understanding of the assure as a finite material and more confid intermetation.

-70 transformation will lead to a better understanding of the accuracy of biomarker observations and more careful interpretation; it can also lay the basis for a better process understanding of degradation and transformation.
+Clearer knowledge of degradation and transformation will lead to a better understanding of the accuracy of biomarker observations and more careful interpretation; it can also lay the basis for a better process understanding of degradation and transformation.
 Ultimately, this understanding can be translated into observation-models to standardize biomarker observations and render them more useful.

-2 Methods
+80 2 Methods

 The review was performed systematically.
-A Boolean search string was developed to search all of the databases, except the 75 Derwent Innovation Index, included in the Web of Science: (("leaf wax" OR "lipid biomarker" OR "alkane" OR "nalkane" OR "chemical fossil" OR "epicuticular wax" OR "molecular prox") AND ("soil OR "peat" OR "topsoil" OR "litter")).
+A Boolean search string was developed to search all of the databases, except the Derwent Innovation Index, included in the Web of Science: (("leaf wax" OR "lipid biomarker" OR "alkane" OR "nalkane" OR "chemical fossil" OR "epicuticular wax" OR "molecular prox") AND ("soil OR "peat" OR "topsoil" OR "litter")).
 Selection criteria were also developed to guide the process of screening the search results.
 These include: